How to loop in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app automatically.
-You just focus on the idea.
+Replit Agent will write the code, test for errors, and deploy your app for you.
 Start building with Replit.